vitptosek/AlzaCaseStudy/readme.md

 For building and running the project one needs to have installed following

-- .NET Core framework (use the most recent LTS version) and C# (latest version is nice)
+- .NET Core framework - use the most recent LTS version and C# (latest version is nice)
-- MSSQL DBMS
+- Visual Studio -  .NET Core 3.0 requires Visual Studio 2019 (v16.
+3 or later) or Visual Studio 2019 for Mac (v8.
+3 or later)
+- DBMS - preferably MSSQL set for te project (or being dependant on InMemoryDb)

-Steps
+## Steps how to launch

+#### The project from Visual Studio

 - Pull for the latest version of Master branch
 - Rebuild the solution to make sure all of the packages are there